complexvariables/ComplexRegions.jl/docs/src/paths.md

 ### Path

-`Path` implements the `AbstractPath` type.
+`Path` generically implements the `AbstractPath` type.
 A path is created by calling `Path(c)`, where `c` is a vector of curves subtyped from `AbstractCurve`.
 The constructor tests the endpoints of the given curves for continuity up to a selectable tolerance.

 ### ClosedPath

-`ClosedPath` implements the `AbstractClosedPath` type.
+`ClosedPath` generically implements the `AbstractClosedPath` type.
 Its chief difference from the `Path` type is that the constructor also checks whether the initial and final points coincide (up to tolerance).
 As a subtype of `AbstractClosedPath`, this type also inherits the use of circular/modulo addressing for curve selection and parameterization.

 ## [Examples](@id examples_paths)